wesparish/devops-lab/README.md

 Using Ansible, deploy an example Helm chart from a private nexus server that runs a single nginx web server pod with a NodePort to K8s.
-The entire solution should be committed and pushed to a git repository on Github and the Helm chart should be stored in a Nexus private Nexus server.
+The entire solution should be committed and pushed to a git repository on Github and the Helm chart should be stored in a private Nexus server.

 # Steps
 ## 1 Create Git repo